 Why?
 Because you have to launch the Command Prompt as Administrator in order to get a full set of policies, an account for which there is no Group Policy applied!

 User Context – You want to see the Computer and current active Users policies.
-But if your end user doesn’t have local administrative rights you have to run the gpresult commands below with elevated Administrator level credentials – and you’re now checking policies for the Administrator running the command, not the end user.
-Running with elevated privileges takes you out of the current users context and runs as the.
-This is why the command prompt launches out of c:\windows\system32 and not the users profile directory, or why a reg file export from Regedit isn’t on the active Desktop it’s in the Desktop folder of the account you just ran as!
-Blah blah blah… on to the solution!!
+But if your end user doesn’t have local administrative rights you have to run the gpresult commands with elevated Administrator level credentials – and that means you’re checking policies for the account running the command, not the logged in user.

 Solution: Fire up the command prompt and slap the user name in there!
 Oh and CD to a folder in your profile or in root for easier non UAC protected access.
 I always make a temp folder in the root of C, old man over here.
 Next up use /h for saving output to HTML and make up a filename ending in .html for viewing in a browser.
 More commands here – gpresult commands.
 Launch your newly created file in Internet Explorer and click Allow Blocked Content when prompted.
 There you have it, full computer and user policies for the current active non administrator user!